-- You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to. - Check with your doctor or pharmacist before giving any other medicines to your child.
+- You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal or complementary medicines.

 Is there anything else I need to know about succinic acid?